 - 3.3 Deferral: Where your circumstances have prevented you from undertaking an assessment.
 A deferral request allows you to delay taking the assessment until the next opportunity for submission (as determined by the Progression and Award Board) with no penalty applied to the grade. - 3.4 Impaired performance: Where your circumstances have significantly affected your ability to demonstrate your true capability.
 An impaired performance request allows the Progression and Award Board to take your circumstances into account when considering your academic profile.
 Where you have passed the assessment, the Progression and Award Board can choose to offer you a reassessment opportunity to improve your existing grade.
-Where you have not passed the assessment, the Progression and Award Board can choose to offer you a reassessment, the - 3.5 Deadline: For assessments that are considered to be coursework, this is the original due date for the submission of the assessment.
-For time constrained assessments that take place during a set timeframe (such as exams, presentations, OSCEs, lab tests) this is the date on which that assessment is timetabled to be held. - 3.6 Long-term conditions: A disability, Specific Learning Difficulty (SpLD), mental health condition and/or long-term fluctuating medical condition for which you are registered with the Student Wellbeing Services of the university and have a Greenwich Inclusion Plan (GIP). - 3.7 Progression and Award Board (PAB): At the end of each stage of your programme, Progression and Awards Boards meet to decide whether you have met the requirements for progression or for an award.
-They ensure that grades and classifications are awarded fairly and consistently across the university in accordance with the Academic Regulations for Taught Awards. - 3.7 Assessment: a specific assessment activity within a module such as coursework, reports, exams, presentations, OSCE, performances etc.
+Where you have not passed the assessment, the Progression and Award Board can choose to offer you a reassessment opportunity. - 3.5 Assessment: A specific assessment activity within a module such as coursework, reports, exams, presentations, OSCE, performances etc: - 3.6 Coursework: Assessments that have a specified submission deadline, includes all forms of coursework, take-home test, and other types of submitted assignments. - 3.7 Time Constrained Assessments: Assessments that take place during a set timeframe such as timetabled exams, presentations, OSCEs, and lab tests. - 3.8 Deadline: For assessments that are considered to be coursework, this is the original due date for the submission of the assessment.
+For time constrained assessments, this is the date on which that assessment is timetabled to be held. - 3.9 Long-term conditions: A disability, Specific Learning Difficulty (SpLD), mental health condition and/or long-term fluctuating medical condition for which you are registered with the Student Wellbeing Services of the university and have a Greenwich Inclusion Plan (GIP). - 3.10 Progression and Award Board (PAB): At the end of each stage of your programme, Progression and Awards Boards meet to decide whether you have met the requirements for progression or for an award.
+They ensure that grades and classifications are awarded fairly and consistently across the university in accordance with the Academic Regulations for Taught Awards.